dayglojesus/x_types/README.md

 * Minumum OS: Mac OS X 10.5.8
 * RubyCocoa 1.0.2 or greater if using Mac OS X Lion
  * Mac OS X Lion's RubyCocoa contains a bug that will segfault under certain conditions (http://tinyurl.com/7l3c34w)
-* You can do something like this to get it installed...
+* You can do something savage like this to get it installed...
 <code>
     case $::macosx\_productversion\_major {
       "10.7": {